igbatov/sci-map/README.md

 So basically we have a graph of phenomenas that is connected by which produces which.

-However, number of phenomenas is produced may enormous, so to ease exploration we may organize them in groups.
+However, number of phenomenas is produced may enormous, so to ease exploration we organize them in groups.
 For example Human produces Science, Languages, Arts, Philosophy, Countries, Companies and so on And Science is just and name for group of other groups - namely Physics, Medicine, Mathematics, Economics and so on.

-Also, very often we do not know exactly what produces phenomena, but know correlations and have some ideas (hypothesis, theories) of production mechanism and maybe some facts these ideas is based on.
-This hypothesis should be verified by further experiments.
+Also, very often we still do not know exactly what really produces phenomena, but know correlations and have some ideas (hypothesis, theories) of mechanisms and maybe some facts these ideas is based on.
+We know that this hypothesis should be verified by further experiments.

 And also some phenomenas involve a complex concepts that has its non-trivial structure.
-For example cell is such a complex phenomena with its structure.
+(For example a cell is such a complex phenomena with its structure).

 And last but not least we have questions that one wants to answer.